Person Sheet

 Notes for Joseph KLIPFEL

-Family Remembrance:1678 "Joseph Klipfel came to this country after other friends had been here and they sent for him.
+Family Remembrance:381 "Joseph Klipfel came to this country after other friends had been here and they sent for him.
 I think he came from near Fryburg in Germany because they named their settlement Fryburg.
 They came while the Indians were still there."

-Surname:1454 The Klipfel surname is from the German word "klippe," which means cliff or crag.
+Surname:1451, p.
+96. The Klipfel surname is from the German word "klippe," which means cliff or crag.

-1778 Birth:1668,1462 Transcribed and translated from the Hausen Parish records: Hausen, January 2, 1778, Joannus Josephus, son of Michael Kluepfel, inhabitant and judge and his wife Margaretha nee Schulerin from Loeffelsterz (near Hausen), baptised on the same day, Godfather Joannus Josephus Schad, son of Sebastian Schad, inhabitant in Schonungen.
+1778 Birth:2065,1985 Transcribed and translated from the Hausen Parish records: Hausen, January 2, 1778, Joannus Josephus, son of Michael Kluepfel, inhabitant and judge and his wife Margaretha nee Schulerin from Loeffelsterz (near Hausen), baptised on the same day, Godfather Joannus Josephus Schad, son of Sebastian Schad, inhabitant in Schonungen.

-1804 Marriage:1672,1679 Transcribed and translated from the Hausen parish records: Marriage in Kleinwenkheim, April 30, 1804; Joes Josephus Kluepfel, cooper, born January 1, 1778, son of Michael Kluepfel, miller in Hausen, and Margaretha née Schuellerin from Loeffelsterz, both deceased, with Margaretha Schlembachin, born August 25, 1780, daughter of Nicolaus Schlembach, inhabitant in Hausen, and Eva née Walterin from Euredorf.
+1804 Marriage:2149,2154 Transcribed and translated from the Hausen parish records: Marriage in Kleinwenkheim, April 30, 1804; Joes Josephus Kluepfel, cooper, born January 1, 1778, son of Michael Kluepfel, miller in Hausen, and Margaretha née Schuellerin from Loeffelsterz, both deceased, with Margaretha Schlembachin, born August 25, 1780, daughter of Nicolaus Schlembach, inhabitant in Hausen, and Eva née Walterin from Euredorf.
 Witnesses: Wilhelm Hochrein, inhabitant in Kleinwenkheim and Joann Spath, blacksmith in Hausen.
-[Note: Recorded in Hausen parish; ceremont took place in Kleinwenkheim of Wermerichshausen parish.]
+[Note: Recorded in Hausen parish; ceremony took place in Kleinwenkheim of Wermerichshausen parish.]

 Childbearing Years 1805-1823: From 1805 to 1823, the births of eight children to Joseph Klipfel and Margaretha Schlembach were recorded in the parish register of Hausen near Schonungen, Bavaria.
 The four known oldest, (Katherina, Margaretha, Augustin, and Franz), survived and eventually settled in Auglaize County, Ohio.
 The four known youngest apparently did not survive.
 The youngest child, Joseph, would have been age eleven at the time of immigration and is not likely to have been left in the care of others.